Bartlebys/Bartleby/DataSynchronization.md

 ## HTTP Status Code 404 on Trigger READ & UPDATE operation

 404 on UPDATE operations and Triggers Read are not faults.
-Note This behavior do not apply to UPSERTS because there are no 404 on Upserts

 ### How do we support partial 404 in Collections' READ endpoints

-Current generative implementation returns 200 on full fetch and 404 including `found` / `notFound` keys in the response.
+Current generative implementation returns 200 on full successful fetch On 404 it includes a `found` / `notFound` keys in the response.

 ```php
 if (count($r)==count($ids)) {